kailash-manasarovar/statement/docs/index.md

 If I'm right, I still can't believe they are all this insane.
 Are the good people of Dénia prisoners in their own homes?
 Do they know what's going on but can't do anything about it because they'll be killed or maimed?
 How many tried to solve this problem and were murdered?

 Are the cyber-stalkers who fed me information and evidence about actual crimes simply decent Dénia citizens unable to get help via any normal security routes?

+Could such staggering criminality have been normalized by the Spanish police and government because you have to be a porn-addict to know about it, and so many men are, from all walks of life, and every echelon of society?

 ## Why was I in Dénia?